 What grabs people’s attention?
 What makes people sign up, download, or buy?
 Emotions.
 But so much brand messaging lacks an exciting emotional hook.
 It focuses on the “what” not “why,” which makes it much less impactful.

 The fix: Remember that your brand messaging is meant to support your value prop, which includes emotional benefits.
 To come up with brand messaging, think about what your brand does.
 Do you solve a problem?
 Satiate a desire?
 Assuage a fear?
 What do you want people to feel after they use it?
-Work on translating those emotions into words (e.g., descriptive adjectives, powerful verbs).
+Work on translating those emotions into words (e.g., descriptive adjectives, powerful verbs), and follow our tips to write compelling copy.

 Example: Patagonia’s brand is all about the spirit of adventure.
 To promote their new Micro Puff jacket, they lead with the enticing “Take nothing with you,” reinforcing that you’re free to experience more adventure with less stuff.